Automox Remote Tools with Splashtop – Full User Guide

 Per-Device Installation

-For targeted deployment or troubleshooting.
+For targeted deployment or troubleshooting on a single device.

 - Open Device Details for a specific device

-- Expand the Remote Control section
+- Expand the Remote Tools section

 - Select Install Splashtop Streamer